rprabhat/weather-simulator/Readme.md

 ## Improvements
  * More unit tests
  * More dependency between generators to  make it realistic
- * Generate data validation ( eg timstamp validation )
+ * Validation for generated data eg timstamp validation )